AlBovo/Suricata-Testing/README.md

 S is the main router and sniffs the forwarded packets to find potential threats using suricata.
 The ruleset is defined in custom.rules and to use it you need to decomment "suricata-update" in start.sh.

 ## Tests
 the scripts to run from the Malicious container (M) are in the scripts folder and should make requests to the internal network for suricata to see the traffic.
+U is an unauthorized host and its requests will be flagged with the current rules.

 ## GUI
 The gui is accessible at http://localhost:3000